Conception Junction, Missouri

-Conception Junction is a city in Nodaway County, Missouri, United States, near the Platte River.
-The population was 198 at the 2010 census, at which time it was a town.
+Conception Junction is a city in southeastern Nodaway County, Missouri, United States.
+The population was 177 at the 2020 census.

 History

 New Conception was laid out in 1895 when the railroad was extended to the site.
 A post office called Conception Junction has been in operation since 1907.

 Conception Junction was named for a railroad junction between the Wabash and the Chicago Great Western Railroads.
 Both lines are now gone.